Saunders-Roe: History

 Laird (Anglesey) Ltd was formed in 1968 and incorporated the Beaumaris and Llangefni factories of Saunders-Roe and the engineering business of Birkenhead shipbuilders Cammell Laird.
 Laird developed the Centaur, which was half Land Rover and half light tank.
-The company is now known as FAUN Municipal Vehicles Ltd.having been taken over yet again.
-Today, FAUN manufactures portable aluminium roadways and runways at Llangefni under its TRACKWAY brand.
+The company is now known as FAUN Municipal Vehicles having been taken over yet again.
+Today, Faun manufactures portable aluminium roadways and runways at Llangefni under its TRACKWAY brand.

-In 2015, the East Cowes Columbine Hangar (famously now with the huge Union Jack painted on its doors) was leased from Homes & Communities Agency to Shemara Refit (now Wight Shipyard Co.
-Ltd), initially to carry out a total refit of MY Shemara, and who have constructed the catamaran ferry Red Jet 6 inside the hangar for use by Red Funnel Ferries, with the next Red Jet in the series, Red Jet 7, also built there.
-The GKN North site had sold in 2002 for £8m to a government quango, SEEDA, South East Enterprise Development Agency for the regeneration of East Cowes.
-That stalled with the financial crash in 2008 and is set never to achieve the sites full potential as a deep water Prime Tier 1 Marine Industrial Site.
+In 2015, the East Cowes Columbine Hangar, which later became notable for its large Union Jack painted on its doors, was leased from the Homes & Communities Agency to Shemara Refit, now known as Wight Shipyard, to refit MY Shemara.
+They also constructed the catamaran ferry Red Jet 6 inside the hangar for Red Funnel, with the next in the series, Red Jet 7, also built there.
+The GKN North site had been sold in 2002 for £8m to the South East England Development Agency (an English regional development agency closed by the UK government in 2012) for the regeneration of East Cowes.
+This stalled with the financial crash in 2008 and is set never to achieve the site's full potential as a deep water Prime Tier 1 Marine Industrial Site.

 The docks at the Columbine Hangar have also been used by Red Funnel as berths for their Red Jet catamaran ferries when not in use; for example, Red Jet 6 was berthed at the Columbine while undergoing system tests, while Red Jet 3 was docked there while on sale awaiting a buyer during 2018.